 Same Day Dental Emergencies

 If you are experiencing a dental emergency in Regina SK right now and need to see a dentist, please call our office at 306-352-9966 right away.
 We offer same-day emergency appointments and will do our best to get you in as soon as possible.
-In addition to same-day appointments our team offers dental financing in the form of:

 For a caring, compassionate and gentle emergency dentist in Regina, contact Cathedral Dental and let us help get you out of pain.